- Difficulty: Moderate

 Day 3: Round trip Barco de Avila

 Circular cycle route exploring the valley surrounding Barco de Avila.
-Take time for a dip in the crystal waters of the Tormes river.
+Take time for a dip in the crystal waters of the Tormes river and a picnic in the shade.

 24 miles (39 km)